Bubba Smith

-Charles Aaron "Bubba" Smith (February 28, 1945 – August 3, 2011) was an American football defensive end and actor.
-He first came into prominence at Michigan State University, where he twice earned All-American honors on the Spartans football team.
-Smith had a major role in a 10–10 tie with Notre Dame in 1966 that was billed as "The Game of the Century."
+Charles Aaron "Bubba" Smith (February 28, 1945 – August 3, 2011) was an American professional football defensive end and actor.
+Smith played in the National Football League (NFL) for the Baltimore Colts, Oakland Raiders, and Houston Oilers.

+Smith played college football for Michigan State University, where he twice earned All-American honors on the Spartans football team.
+Smith had a major role in a 10–10 tie against Notre Dame in 1966 that was billed as "The Game of the Century".
 He is one of only six players to have his jersey number retired by the program.
 He was inducted into the College Football Hall of Fame in 1988.